-(a) "Legal tender" means a medium of exchange, including specie, that is authorized by the United States Constitution or Congress for the payment of debts, public charges, taxes and dues.

-(b) "Specie" means coins having precious metal content.
+- (a) "Legal tender" means a medium of exchange, including specie, that is authorized by the United States Constitution or Congress for the payment of debts, public charges, taxes and dues. - (b) "Specie" means coins having precious metal content.

-CAUTION: If any amount entered on line 14a or line 14b includes a long-term capital gain from an investment made after December 31, 2011, you cannot include that portion of the net capital gain in your computation of the allowable subtraction for any net long-term capital gain from assets acquired after December 31, 2011, and included in federal adjusted gross income.
-For more information, see the instructions on page 19 for the amount to enter on line 13, columns (c) through (e) on the net long-term capital gain worksheet at the end of these instructions.
+CAUTION: If any amount entered on line 14a or line 14b includes a long-term capital gain from an investment made after December 31, 2011, you cannot include that portion in your computation of the allowable subtraction for any net long-term capital gain from assets acquired after December 31, 2011, and included in federal adjusted gross income.
+For more information, see the worksheet on page 17.